-For the Fall 2020 field trip season, we are so excited to be delivering digital field trip programming as well as hosting 4 mini field trips onsite.
+For the Spring 2021 field trip season, we are so excited to be delivering digital field trip programming as well as hosting 8 Family Field Trips onsite.

-Mini field trips run from 9am-12pm at our site on Topaz Farm and will be held:
+Family field trips run from 10am-12pm at our site on Topaz Farm and will be held every Wednesday starting April 21st and ending June 9th.

-Field trip leaders will lead family units through an exploration of our typical fall field trip modules: Seed to Harvest, Plant Parts, and Soil & Compost.
-This will involve tending to SIC’s very own Grow Lunch Garden, learning about worms, a dynamic farm tour and more.
+Field trip leaders will lead family units through an exploration of our typical spring field trip modules: Seed to Harvest, Plant Parts, and Pollination.
+This will involve tending to SIC’s very own Grow Lunch Garden, learning about pollinators, a dynamic farm tour and more.

-Mini field trips are offered at a sliding scale of $10-$25 (the fee covers up to six attendees, with one adult at a minimum).
+Family field trips are offered at a sliding scale of $10-$25

 Click here to view our Communicable Disease Management Plan

-Below is the information pertaining to our typical field trip seasons, which does not apply to Fall 2020:
+Below is the information pertaining to our typical field trip seasons, which does not apply to Spring 2021:

 Our small group, hands-on activities include: